asharkinwater/spirograph-/README.md

 # spirograph-
-This is a spirograph generator that prints gcode
+This is a spirograph generator that genorates gcode